 Smaller staffs because of the disruption in the news industry have made it more difficult to send reporters and news leaders to make public appearances, or staff booths at community events.
 Marketing once was considered a valuable connection to the community, and allowed the public to see that those bringing you the news were part of the fabric of the places they covered.

-Newsrooms are still involved in community events, but not to the extent of 10 years ago.
-The exception is television, which has always seen the importance of getting its news personalities into the community to MC events, and show the company flag throughout the community.
+Newsrooms are still involved in community events, but not to the extent of a decade ago.
+The exception is TV news, which has always seen the importance of getting its news personalities into the community to MC events, and show the company flag throughout the community.
 But for other news organizations, “outreach” often is what is done on Facebook, Twitter and other digital platforms.

 From that perspective, you’d think that journalists only covered politics.
 But newsrooms also cover sports, features, the school board, city council meetings, crime, the weather, and other news of interest to readers, viewers and listeners.
-Seldom was there a complaint about those subjects, except when a factual error was pointed out.
+Seldom were there complaints about those subjects, except when a factual error was pointed out.

-Even in this era of anger at most major institutions, there is some good news in one survey of attitudes about the news media.
-While the national media still have a growing trust gap, a recent poll by the Poynter Institute shows that the public has a more favorable view of local news organizations.
+Even in this era of anger at most major institutions, there is some good news.
+In one survey of attitudes about the news media, local media fared better than the national media.
+This recent poll by the Poynter Institute shows that the public has a more favorable view of local news organizations.

 Here are some key findings of the Poynter poll: